sanjayseshan/spikeprime-vscode/README.md

 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/linux-vscode2.png?raw=true">

 ## Downloading to the hub
-1) Plug in the SPIKE PRIME using USB (BT is not tested and probably will not work with this method)
+1) Plug in the SPIKE PRIME using USB.
+Bluetooth does work, but can be a but unstable.
+Just use the standard "Add Bluetooth Device" method to add the hub.
+Look for the serial port address under its settings and/or dmesg.
 2) Locate the serial port using "sudo dmesg" in terminal.
 Look towards the end of the id of a USB ACM device and its id (e.g. ttyACM0).
 In the example below, the serial id would be /dev/ttyACM0 *do not forget the /dev part*
 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/dmesg.png?raw=true">
 3) Press Ctrl-Shift-P and type "spike".
 Chose to "Upload to SPIKE PRIME".
 Enter in the program slot id you want to upload to (similar to the SPIKE PRIME software - between 1 and 19 inclusive) and the serial port as determined in step 2.
 The process will be shown in the terminal below.